-There are almost certainly going to be creditors that need to be paid.
-You need to guarantee that all creditor clams are paid from the estate.
+Speaking of money, there are almost certainly going to be creditors that need to be paid.
+You need to guarantee that all creditor claims are taken care of from the estate.
 If you don't pay up, you may suffer liability.
 "Liability" is legalese for "an all-around bad time."

 Yeah, this is a thankless job.

-At this point, you will be cursing whoever named you executor.
+Still with me?
+At this point, nobody will blame you for cursing whoever named you executor.